psychemedia/storytelling-notes/raggle_taggle_gypsy.md

 A fair young wanton lady.
 ```

-As well as the the tale and the song, *The ballad minstrelsy of Scotland* provides extensive notes regarding other editions in which the song may be found:
+As well as the tale and the song, *The ballad minstrelsy of Scotland* provides extensive notes regarding other editions in which the song may be found:

 ```{admonition} In *The ballad minstrelsy of Scotland*, 1871
 :class: dropdown